 The fair values of the Company's receivables and accounts payable and accrued liabilities approximate their carrying values due to the short terms to maturity.
 Cash and certain marketable securities are measured at fair values using Level 1 inputs.
 Other marketable securities are measured using Level 3 of the fair value hierarchy.
-Deferred royalty liability is measured using Level 2 inputs.
+Deferred royalty and lease liabilities are measured using Level 2 inputs.